-(c) Formulate and prove (at least in some special cases) the statement dual to To be, or not to be, that is the question.
+(b) Formulate and prove (at least in some special cases) the statement dual to To be, or not to be, that is the question.
+7.6.
+Prove that if L is totally ordered, then every morphological filter is a strong filter.